MACQUARIE UNIVERSITY

 What Should I Know Before Breast Enlargement Surgery?

-Although Breast Enlargement has given many women a boost in their self-confidence, it is important to understand the surgery is an aesthetic procedure—it cannot offer a new life or a quick “fix” for unrelated problems.
-Your emotional stability and having realistic expectations are necessary for achieving a successful outcome.
+It is important to understand that breast enlargement surgery is an aesthetic procedure—it cannot offer a new life or a quick “fix” for unrelated problems.
+Your emotional stability and having realistic expectations are necessary for achieving a positive outcome.

 In addition to understanding the benefits and limitations of the procedure, you may want to arrange for help throughout the beginning of your recovery.
 Knowing what complications can arise, and how to respond to them should they occur, can also ensure you achieve the best possible outcome.